cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

 **List ADT Example**

 In the example below, we provide a few List ADT method calls.
-For each method call, we provide an associated picture of how the List would look at a high level.
 It is worth highlighting again that we can understand this code without knowing any details of the underlying implementation.
 We recommend tracing through the code to see if you can get the same output shown below.
+Since we don't know what a List is at this point, you can represent the `myList` using any structure you want.

    ```java
    List myList = new List();